Dave Wilson (swimmer): University of California Berkeley

-Wilson attended the University of California Berkeley, beginning around 1979, competing on the varsity swim team from 1981-1983, and graduating in 1983.
+Wilson attended the University of California Berkeley, beginning around 1979, competing on the varsity swim team from 1981 to 1983, and graduating in 1983.
 At UC Berkeley he was managed by Hall of Fame Coach Nort Thornton.
 A highly competitive team, the University of California Berkeley under Thornton won the NCAA Division I Championship in 1979 at Cleveland State, defeating the runner-up University of Southern California.
 They won the NCAA Championship with Wilson's participation in 1980 at Harvard, defeating runner-up University of Texas.
-Wilson performed well in dual meets in collegiate competition at the University of California, and swam on a number of outstanding relay teams while at the University, but was not an exceptional performer in National NCAA Division I Collegiate competition.
+Wilson performed well in dual meets in collegiate competition at the University of California, and swam on a number of outstanding relay teams while at the university, but was not an exceptional performer in National NCAA Division I Collegiate competition.

 In international competition, Wilson captured a silver medal in the 4×100 meter medley relay at the 1981 Summer Universiade in Bucharest.
 He swam at the 1983 Universiade in Edmonton, Alberta in the backstroke, but did not metal, placing fifth in the 100-meter event.

-Continuing to excell in backstoke, in 1984 Wilson won the 100-meter backstroke event at the U.S. Short Course Championships.
+Continuing to excel in backstoke, in 1984 Wilson won the 100-meter backstroke event at the U.S. Short Course Championships.